BCCheungGit/Weelrn/README.md

 - [x] Run Learning Cycle successfully
 - [x] Sentiment Analysis (NLTK)
 - [ ] Deploy the application to a cloud service (Azure)
+- [ ] Add a button to the original Ruby on Rails code to run the Python Scripts
 - [ ] Documentation